hodgesmr/claude-usage-skill/README.md

 ## How it works

-The skill's body is a single line:
+The skill's body is primarily just:

 ```
 !`claude -p "/usage"`